-According to recent research, sleep apnea's risks for pregnant women are dire, which makes it critical that we identify risk factors in pregnant women and get them tested for sleep apnea so they will know and can get appropriate treatment.
+According to recent research, Sleep Apnea Increases Pregnancy Risks, which makes it critical that we identify risk factors in pregnant women and get them tested for sleep apnea so they will know and can get appropriate treatment.

 Now a new study shows us that some symptoms are associated with very high sleep apnea risks: half of women with high blood pressure who snore unknowingly have sleep apnea, according to research out of the University of Michigan.
 And about a quarter of those who have high blood pressure but don’t snore also have sleep apnea.